Mindful Self Compassion

 the practice of savouring and self-appreciation

-The course will be taught on Wednesday afternoons by Diana Thornton and Claire Garthwaite
+The course will be taught via Zoom on Wednesday mornings by Diana Thornton and Claire Garthwaite